ben-page/node-test/README.md

 ```

 #### Concurrent Tests
 By default `node-test` runs tests concurrently.
-Concurrent tests mean that your tests must be atomic.
+Concurrency means that the tests must be atomic.
 They should not depend on other tests for state.

 The following methods are used to create concurrent tests.
 ##### `suite.test(name, action)` - Create a new test.